-15. Housing Trust Fund
+15. Housing Trust Fund/Affordable Housing Best Practices Task Force Recommendations

 The Housing Commission shall maximize leverage of public dollars to maximize the generation of private dollars.
-A leveraging ratio of 2:1 for public dollars is required in accordance with the San Diego Municipal Code.
+A leveraging ratio of 2:1 for public dollars is required in accordance with the San

+Diego Municipal Code.
 Currently, the Housing Trust Fund's primary source of funding is a linkage fee levied on nonresidential development.
 The fee varies from \$0.27 - \$1.06 per square foot, depending on the type of nonresidential development involved.
 This level represents a 50 percent reduction from the original level in 1991.
 The average annual revenue generated is \$11,111,885.
 Pursuant to direction from the City Council, the 2011 Best Practices Task Force is working to identify new revenue sources.
+The Task Force will develop and present to Council a "Master Plan" recommending the creation of a broad-based sustainable revenue stream dedicated to affordable housing, as well as additional regulatory strategies and tools that will streamline and incentivize the delivery of new affordable housing units.